 I had recently done my local food shop at Lidl – pre-lifestyle change – so I was pretty well stocked on other options.
-But since I’ve now been, know the stock list and the process I feel that when I start to run low of items I will be able to place a bigger order.
+But since I now been, know the stock list and the process I feel that when I start to run low on items I will be able to place a bigger order.

 The total of my order was £3.69.
 A pittance for what I got – four containers of food perfect for breakfast, lunch and dinner for the next 3-5 days.

 Next up on my list was Bulk Market.